cloudify-cosmo/cloudify-bash-plugin/README.md

             start: scripts/start.sh
             stop: scripts/stop.sh

-This means that the 'configure', 'start' and 'stop' operations will be executed by the 'configure.sh', 'start.sh' and 'stop.sh' scripts.
+This means that the 'configure', 'start' and 'stop' operations will be executed by the 'configure.sh', 'start.sh' and 'stop.sh' scripts respectively.
 You can of course create you own interface and map any operation to any script.

 for a complete example of the usage see [Cloudify Hello World](https://github.com/CloudifySource/cloudify-hello-world/blob/feature/CFY-430-hello-world-bash/hello-world/blueprint.yaml)